Historical materialism: Hegel and historicism

 Classical economists presented a model of civil society based on a universal and unchanging human nature.
 Hegel challenged this view and argued that human nature as well as the formulations of art, science and the institutions of the state and its codes, laws and norms were all defined by their history and could only be understood by examining their historical development.
-Hegel historicised philosophical thought and saw it as an expression of a specific culture rather than an eternal truth.
-Thus: ‘Philosophy is its own age comprehended in thought’.
+Hegel’s philosophical thought saw it as an expression of a specific culture rather than an eternal truth: "Philosophy is its own age comprehended in thought."

 World spirit

-In each society, humans were 'free by nature' but constrained by their 'brutal recklessness of passion' and 'untamed natural impulses' which led to injustice and violence.
-It was only through wider society and the state, which was expressed in each historical epoch, by a ‘spirit of the age’, collective consciousness or Geist, that 'Freedom' could be realized.
+In each society, humans were 'free by nature" but constrained by their "brutal recklessness of passion" and "untamed natural impulses" that led to injustice and violence.
+It was only through wider society and the state, which was expressed in each historical epoch, by a "spirit of the age", collective consciousness or geist, that "Freedom" could be realized.
 For Hegel, history was the working through of a process where humans become ever more conscious of the rational principles that govern social development.

 Dialectics of change

-Hegel’s dialectical method presents the world as a complex totality.
-This means that all parts of society, for example, science, art, law, labor and the economy, the state and the family etc., are all interconnected and mutually influential and therefore cannot be properly understood or analysed in isolation.
-Institutions and bodies are never static - they undergo a constant process of modification and development over time.
+Hegel's dialectical method presents the world as a complex totality where all aspects of society (familial, economic, scientific, governmental, etc.) are interconnected, mutually influential, and unable to be considered in isolation.
 According to Hegel, at any particular point in time, society is an amalgam of contesting forces – some promoting stability and others striving for change.
 It is not just external factors that bring about transformation but internal contradictions.
 The unceasing drive of this dynamic is played out by real people struggling to achieve their aims.
 The outcome is that ideas, institutions and bodies of society are reconfigured into new forms expressing new characteristics.
-At certain decisive moments in history, during periods of great conflict, the actions of ‘great historical men’ can align with the ‘spirit of the age’ to bring about a fundamental advance in freedom.
+At certain decisive moments in history, during periods of great conflict, the actions of "great historical men" can align with the "spirit of the age" to bring about a fundamental advance in freedom.